sb8244/pow_totp/README.md

 - [ ] Allow for user to delete TOTP after it's setup
 - [ ] Release with 1.0.20 for template hooks
 - [ ] Implement base acceptable templates (extract from existing project)
+- [ ] Should TOTP codes be 1-time use only?
+If so, need to implement via db powered code list

 ## In Action